THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 I am just someone trying to provide you with all the facts so you can make the informed decision.

 But this is a 100% scam all the way.
-I don’t write up these types of review because its clearly a scam.
+I don’t write up these types of reviews because its clearly a scam.
 I could save my 1,100 words for something else you would find more valuable.

 But it was grinding my gears to see how this same exact scam has been going on for years.
 Which is a sign that people are still falling for it.